 Fireplace as a Cozy Focal Point

 If your living room has a fireplace, let it naturally becomes the centerpiece.
-Add a decorative mirror above it to frame the area and draw the eye.
+Add a decorative mirror above it to frame this area and draw the eye in.

-Place two armchairs and a small table between them in front of the fireplace to create an inviting and spacious feel while highlighting your furnishings.
+Place two armchairs and a side table between them in front of the fireplace to create an inviting and spacious feel while highlighting your furnishings.

 If your TV must be in the living room (often the case when kids take over other rooms), place it so it doesn’t dominate the space.
 For optimal viewing, avoid positioning it directly across from a window as glaring can be a nuisance.
 Mount it at a comfortable eye level (about 100–115 cm from the floor) to ensure an enjoyable viewing experience without dominating the room.

-There’s a lot of beautiful furniture available, but when decorating this space ensure there's enough space to walk around it.
-Choose furniture that fits the space, literally.
-For smaller rooms, opt for compact pieces like swivel chairs or modular seating.
-Leave 76–91cm of walkway space between larger pieces, or at least 46–61cm if you’re tight on room.
-If possible, pull it out your sofa at least 8–13 cm from the walls to create visual depth.
+Whether you choose accent chairs with a swivel base or modular seating, these pieces save on space and add flexibility.
+Leave about 76–91cm of walkway space between larger pieces, or at least 46–61cm if the layout is feeling tight.
+If possible, pull your sofa at least 8–13 cm away from the walls to create visual depth.

 For a cohesive, balanced look: